DataWaveProject/CAM/README.md

 #### load CAM environment

-For compatibility with CAM we need to be specific about the environment and compilers we load.
+For compatibility with the version of CAM we are using (branched from the `cam6_3_139` tag) we need to be specific about the environment and compilers we load.
 The following sequence of modules are required to build `FTorch` compatible with the intel build of CAM on Derecho:

 ```bash